TreetreeZhang/scientific_plotting/README.md

 # Scientific Plotting Suite (科学绘图套件)

-A comprehensive Python-based scientific plotting suite based on the "科学绘图共享计划" (Scientific Plotting Sharing Plan) PDF requirements.
-This project generates various types of scientific visualizations with consistent styling and organization.
+A comprehensive Python-based scientific plotting suite that generates various types of scientific visualizations with consistent styling and organization.

 ## 📊 Chart Types Included